Talitha Kumi School: History

 Theodor Fliedner established a home for Arab girls in Jerusalem, then in the Mutasarrifate of Jerusalem, Ottoman Empire, in 1851.
 In 1858 there were 32 students, including Jews, Arabs, and Armenians.
 The school received the name "Talitha Kumi" in 1868, when it received a new building and had 89 students.
 The seminary and deaconess schools opened in 1905.
 World War I caused a temporary closure; there were 140 students and eleven deaconess teachers in 1914, right as the closure occurred.
 Up until 1918 the British authorities held the women in Egypt.
-The school's area became a part of the British Mandate of Palestine.
+The school's area became a part of the Occupied Enemy Territory Administration, and then British Mandate of Palestine.
 The school reopened in 1926, one year after the British authorities gave the school back to the original owners.

 In 1949, operations in Jerusalem ended; this was because the original location was on the Israeli side the border after the Israeli Declaration of Independence.
 The post-Israel Talitha Kumi originally operated in Jordanian-controlled territory.
 The school opened in its current location in Beit Jala in 1961.
 At the time Beit Jala was a part of Jordan.
-Israel captured the West Bank from Jordan in the 1967 Six-Day War.
+Israel captured the West Bank from Jordan in the 1967 Six-Day War, prompting the Israeli occupation of the West Bank.
 Beit Jala went to Palestinian control after 1993.